erinhengel/readability/README.md

 # Overview

 The data and code in this replication package reproduce all tables and figures in Hengel (2022).
 Raw data are in the `0-data/fixed` directory.
 Transformed data, estimation results and figures are saved in the `0-data/generated`, `0-tex/genderated` and `0-images/generated` directories, respectively.
-The replication code, described in detail below, will take 10--11 hours to run.
+The replication code, described in detail below, will take about 11 hours to run.

 The data in this replication package are publicly available and licensed under a Creative Commons Attribution 4.0 International License.
 See [LICENSE.txt](LICENSE.txt) for details.